LiChuan3/ST-Net/README.md

 bash scripts/STNet_ETTh1.sh
 ```

 All experiments were conducted on NVIDIA RTX 3090 24GB GPUs.
-You can adjust the hyperparameters based on your needs (e.g. batch size, patch length, lookback windows and prediction lengths, num of ST-blocks).
+You can adjust the hyperparameters based on your needs (e.g. batch size, patch sizes, lookback windows and prediction lengths, num of ST-blocks).
 ## Acknowledgement

 We appreciate the following github repos for their valuable code and effort: